VitoVan/calm/README.md

     (c:fill-path)))
 ```

-Launch your terminal, cd to that directory, enter the command:
+Launch your terminal, cd to that directory, and enter the command:

 ```bash
 calm